muratk5n/thirdwave/en/0119/2019/12/civilized-to-death.md

 primate origins of human war. ...

-Chimps and bonobos both descended from the same common ancestor that split from our line, so if one is our 'cousin,' both are. ...
+Chimps and bonobos both descended from the same common ancestor that split from our line, so if one is our "cousin," both are. ...

 Almost a century ago, Russell recognized that most of the hours human beings spend working are a total waste of time, noting that “only a